Top Level Research at the Helmholtz-Zentrum Dresden Rossendorf

 , approximately 500 HZDR scientists are building bridges between physics, chemistry, biology, geoscience and medicine to solve some of the great challenges faced by modern-day industrialized society.

 Scientific research equipment of national and international importance is operated at the HZDR and as such the HZDR is coordinating member and partner of numerous collaborations and projects.
 The scientific facilities are equally available to external guest researchers

 from science and economy.

-In addition to its headquarters in Dresden, the HZDR has four other research sites: Grenoble/France, Freiberg, Leizpig, and Schenefeld near Hamburg.
-A secondary site in Dresden is located at the OncoRay Center on the University Hospital Dresden campus.
+In addition to its headquarters in Dresden, the HZDR operates five other research sites: Grenoble, Freiberg, Görlitz, Leipzig and Schenefeld near Hamburg.
+The HZDR Institute for Radiooncology - OncoRay is located on the University Hospital Dresden campus.